 Many options and issues were previously investigated by an ATIS Inter-Carrier VoIP Call Routing Focus Group (IVCR-FG), which issued its final report in February 2008.
 At that time, the IVCR-FG report noted that a number of vendor proposals have been made, but no initiative exists to develop the necessary standards needed to enable VoIP call interconnectivity [1].

-The initial objectives of the ATIS/SIP Forum NNI Task Force as memorialized in the agreement between ATIS and the SIP Forum included defining “the architecture and requirements for a shared “Thin” registry of NNI interconnection data.”
+The initial objectives of the ATIS/SIP Forum IP-NNI Task Force as memorialized in the agreement between ATIS and the SIP Forum included defining “the architecture and requirements for a shared “Thin” registry of NNI interconnection data.”
 The Task Force was unable to reach consensus on a single registry architecture.
 Accordingly, this report summarizes the various proposals for IP interconnection routing that have been discussed by the Task Force, both registry and non-registry based, and how they may interoperate.

-Subsequent to the formation of the ATIS/SIP Forum collaboration, the Federal Communications Commission authorized the creation of a Numbering Testbed to “spur the research and development of the next generation standards and protocols for number allocation, verification, and call routing.”
+Subsequent to the formation of the ATIS/SIP Forum IP-NNI Task Force, the Federal Communications Commission authorized the creation of a Numbering Testbed to “spur the research and development of the next generation standards and protocols for number allocation, verification, and call routing.”[2]
 The Commission also held a workshop to initiate a Numbering Testbed on March 25, 2014.
 Discussion at the Workshop focused on ideas for a “future integrated registry” that would support number allocation, verification, and call routing across all types of NANP numbers in a post TDM environment.

-It should be noted that this initial report of the ATIS/SIP Forum NNI Task Force report does not address the development of such an integrated registry, but instead focuses on the identification of existing in-use and proposed solutions to facilitate call routing across IP interconnections between now and the deployment of the future integrated registry envisioned at the Workshop.
+It should be noted that this initial report of the ATIS/SIP Forum IP-NNI Task Force report does not address the development of such an integrated registry, but instead focuses on the identification of existing in-use and proposed solutions to facilitate call routing across IP interconnections between now and the deployment of the future integrated registry envisioned at the Workshop.

 Purpose

 As Service Providers introduce and expand IP-based service offerings, there is increasing interest in identifying the opportunities for the industry to facilitate IP routing of VoIP traffic using E.164 addresses.
-The ATIS/SIP Forum Task Force has taken on the initiative to develop the necessary standards and is publishing this first report to describe the candidate proposals for circulation and comment.
+The ATIS/SIP Forum IP-NNI Task Force has taken on the initiative to develop a Technical Document and is publishing a draft report to describe the candidate proposals for circulation and comment.
 Recognizing that IP traffic exchange is developing as an overlay to existing TDM interconnection and will be implemented by different service providers with varying timelines, the purpose of this draft report is to:

 Provide an overview of in-use and proposed architectures with the provisioning processes and calls flows to facilitate the exchange of VoIP traffic associated with IP-based services using E.164 addresses.

-Present comparison characteristics that provide an overview of the routing information elements required to recognize the comparative characteristics of each of the approaches.
+Present comparative characteristics that may be useful in understanding the approaches.

 Consider how such in use and proposed solution(s) may be adopted and/or coexist, and evolve for transition to a future integrated registry envisioned at the FCC Workshop.